papers-we-love/warsaw/README.md

-# {Chapter} - Update this file and the code of conduct!
+# Papers We Love Warsaw

-This is the repository for the {Chapter} chapter of Papers We Love.
+This is the repository for the Warsaw chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/warsaw/blob/master/code-of-conduct.md).

 ### Information

-{Chapter information: who, what, where, when, why}
+We are just starting.
+At this point we need to grow a group and find a place.

 ### Contact

-{Names and contact information (twitter, email, etc) of Chapter organizers}
+Please contact me via twitter [twitter.com/wmandrysz](http://twitter.com/wmandrysz)